Podocarpus bonsai care

 Young plants of Buddhist pine are repotted every 2-3 years.
 They tolerate a moderate root incision.
 For older Chinese yew bonsai you can wait longer, depending on the size of the root growth.
 4-5 years without repotting is then not unusual.

-Podocarpus need a well-drained substrate.
+Podocarpus need a well-drained bonsai soil.
 Akadama is well suited to repot Chinese yew bonsai.
 Many Podocarpus bonsai are still left in a clay soil after being bought, in which they were potted before being imported.
 This should be replaced gently by new substrate next spring.

 Diseases, Pests